-The Translation Studies graduate certificate is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults and help students expand their translator skills and stay ahead of the curve in this competitive industry.
+The Translation Studies graduate certificate is offered entirely online at the University of Denver and helps students expand their translator skills and stay ahead of the curve in this competitive industry.
 Translation certificate students will gain the knowledge and transferrable skills needed to become effective translators in a professional capacity, either from English to Spanish or Spanish to English.
 Certificate students with proficiency in Spanish and English will gain a broad theoretical and practical background through translation studies, as well as practice in different types of translation (legal, commercial, financial, localization, political, and medical translation).

 Global Affairs Outcomes

 - Define and discuss globalization in terms of business, culture, government, and major issues

 - Research cultural traditions and regional histories to holistically describe and work within another culture in a context of global affairs

 - Compare the diverse interpersonal relationship styles of various cultures and their impact on communication, trade, politics, and human discourse

 - Gain sensitivity to and be able to discuss different perspectives as they are influenced by national origin, cultural identification, varying levels of economic success, and divergent methods of political interaction; and

 - Be attentive to the global nature of 21st century human interaction in future international friendships and business dealings